outworkers/util/README.md

     val f: Future[Unit] = ..

     // You don't even need to do anything more than failure at this stage.
-    // If the Future fails, the test will fail.
+    // If the Future fails, the test will succeed, as this method is used when you "expect a failure".
     // You can however perform assertions on the error returned. f.failing {
       err => {